LIUJING182/smartcontract/README.md

-You can download the blockchain-java-sdk from https://github.com/IBM/blockchain-application-using-fabric-java-sdk then follow the step in readme.md to get your first network of blockchain
+You can download the blockchain-java-sdk from https://github.com/IBM/blockchain-application-using-fabric-java-sdk then follow the step in readme.md to get your first network of blockchain.

+Java Running Step:
+CreateChannel,
+DeployInstantiateChaincode,
+RegisterEnrollUser,
+InvokeChaincode
 ### My Experience
 There are three important folders in the project.